-AUTHORIZATION FOR SERIES 2016A BONDS
+AUTHORIZATION FOR THE SERIES 2020A BONDS

-The Series 2016A Bonds will be issued and secured under the Master Trust Indenture, dated as of November 1, 2009 (the "Master Trust Indenture"), entered into between AMP and U.S. Bank National Association, Columbus, Ohio, as trustee (the "Trustee"), as supplemented by the Ninth Supplemental Indenture (the "Ninth Supplemental Indenture"), dated as of September 1, 2016, between AMP and the Trustee.
+The Series 2020A Bonds will be issued and secured under the Master Trust Indenture, dated as of November 1, 2009 (the "Master Trust Indenture"), entered into between AMP and U.S. Bank National Association, Columbus, Ohio, as trustee (the "Trustee"), as supplemented by the Eleventh Supplemental Indenture (the "Eleventh Supplemental Indenture"), dated as of January 1, 2020, between AMP and the Trustee.
 The Master Trust Indenture, as so supplemented and further supplemented and amended from time to time, is herein called the "Indenture".
-The Series 2016A Bonds are the eighth series of Bonds (as defined below) to be issued under the Master Trust Indenture.
-The Series 2016A Bonds, together with AMP's Combined Hydroelectric Projects Revenue Bonds, Series 2009A (Federally Taxable), Series 2009B (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2009B BABs"), the Series 2009C Bonds, Series 2009D (Federally Taxable - Clean Renewable Energy Bonds), Series 2010A (Federally Taxable), Series 2010B (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2010B BABs"), Series 2010C (Federally Taxable - Issuer Subsidy - New Clean Renewable Energy Bonds) (the "Series 2010C CREBs") (collectively, the "Outstanding Bonds") and any additional bonds issued under the Indenture on a parity with the Series 2016A Bonds (collectively, with the Series 2016A Bonds, "Bonds") and any Parity Debt are herein called collectively "Parity Obligations."
-See "THE SERIES 2016A BONDS."
+The Series 2020A Bonds are the tenth series of Bonds (as defined below) to be issued under the Master Trust Indenture.
+The Series 2020A Bonds, together with AMP's Combined Hydroelectric Projects Revenue Bonds, Series 2009B (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2009B BABs"), Series 2009C Bonds (Tax-Exempt) (the "Series 2009C Bonds"), Series 2009D (Federally Taxable - Clean Renewable Energy Bonds) (the "Series 2009D Bonds"), Series 2010A (Federally Taxable) (the "Series 2010A Bonds"), Series 2010B (Federally Taxable - Issuer Subsidy - Build America Bonds) (the "Series 2010B BABs"), Series 2010C (Federally Taxable - Issuer Subsidy - New Clean Renewable Energy Bonds) (the "Series 2010C CREBs"), Series 2016A (Green Bonds) (the "Series 2016A Bonds") and Series 2018A (the "Series 2018A Bonds") (collectively, the "Outstanding Bonds") and any additional bonds issued under the Indenture on a parity with the Bonds (collectively, with the Bonds, "Bonds") and any Parity Debt are herein called collectively "Parity Obligations."
+See "THE BONDS."
+As of January 1, 2020, AMP had \$2,194,396,471 aggregate principal amount of Bonds and approximately \$31.1 million aggregate principal amount of Subordinate Obligations, consisting of notes evidencing draws on the Line of Credit (as hereinafter defined), outstanding under the Master Trust Indenture.